Introduction and background

 Further development of wildflower meadows

-Tropical World intends to continually develop our wildflower meadows in terms of size, providing further habitat for native butterfly species and invertebrates.
-We continue to collaborate closely with our colleagues in the parks department to discuss logistics and timeframes of potential seeding, with the intention being to develop the meadows annually.
+As mentioned above, Tropical World intends to continually develop our wildflower meadows for the foreseeable future, providing further habitat for native butterfly species and invertebrates.
+We continue to collaborate closely with our colleagues in the greenspaces department to discuss logistics and timeframes of potential seeding, with the intention being to develop the meadows annually.

 Recycling

-While Tropical World does recycle its waste, our intention is to roll this out across all aspects of the zoo giving us the opportunity to provide information on why recycling is necessary and its benefits to the natural world as the visitors dispose of their rubbish.
+While Tropical World does recycle its waste, our intention is to roll this out across all aspects of the zoo giving us the opportunity to provide educational information on why recycling is absolutely critical in modern times, and its benefits to the natural world as the visitors dispose of their rubbish while on site.